keshprad/best-comeback/README.md

 ## Development

-- Install all packages in _requirements.txt_
+- Install all packages in _requirements.txt_. dlib dependency requires Cmake to be installed and may take a while to run its setup process.

 ```
 pip3 install -r requirements.txt
 ```

-- Add all input files into _input/_ directory

-  - All images will be taken and gifs will output to _output/_ directory

 - Run with python

 ```
-python main.py
+python3 main.py <path/to/image>
 ```

 ## Examples